alshedivat/al-folio/_posts/2018-08-14-commonsense.markdown

 #### Recent Work: Mental state prediction, RC using common-sense knowledge

 SemEval Task 11 for machine reading with common sense reasoning.
-The organizers created a dataset that would use script knowledge in addition to factual knowledge given in the passage. only 3 out of 11 teams actually used common sense knowledge explicitly.
+The organizers created a dataset that would use script knowledge in addition to factual knowledge given in the passage.
+However, only 3 out of 11 teams actually used common sense knowledge explicitly.
 Question arises whether explicit

 Recently, there has been a lot of relevant work in commonsense reasoning models dealing with creation of datasets capturing the some facets of common sense reasoning.
 Swag [^f5] is a dataset for natural language inference of the kind that requires common sense reasoning.
 The dataset is constructed using a method called adversarial filtering that explicitly avoids the presence of annotation artifacts that are easily detectable by neural models.
 Event2Mind [^f6] proposes an interesting problem for